Using Microsoft Entra application proxy to publish on-premises apps for remote users

 |On-premises application||Finally, the user is able to access an on-premises application.|

-Azure AD Application Proxy consists of the cloud-based Application Proxy service and an on-premises connector.
+Microsoft Entra application proxy consists of the cloud-based Application Proxy service and an on-premises connector.
 The connector listens for requests from the Application Proxy service and handles connections to the internal applications.
 It's important to note that all communications occur over TLS, and always originate at the connector to the Application Proxy service.
 That is, communications are outbound only.
 The connector uses a client certificate to authenticate to the Application Proxy service for all calls.
 The only exception to the connection security is the initial setup step where the client certificate is established.
 See the Application Proxy Under the hood for more details.

 Application Proxy Connectors